 Traditional Guatemalan theater consists primarily of short religious plays called pastorelas or loas performed at Christmas.
 Historically, censorship and a lack of financial resources for the arts hindered Guatemala's development of theater and film.
-Since the conclusion of the civil war (see p.
-18 of History and Myth), filmmakers have produced several noteworthy films.
-For example, Javro Bustamente's 2015 film Ixcanul won international acclaim with its primarily Maya cast speaking Kaqchikel (see p.
-2 of Language and Communication).
+Since the conclusion of the civil war (see History and Myth), filmmakers have produced several noteworthy films.
+For example, Javro Bustamente's 2015 film lxcanul won international acclaim with its primarily Maya cast speaking Kaqchikel (see Language and Communication).